cbenitez99/meme-generator-project/README.md

 Open the terminal, go to the file directory of the copied repo, then type //=>
 ' open index.html '

-Note: You may need to run 'npm install' to download dependencies.

 ## TYPES OF MEMES
-Read commented line in ' services.js '
+Read commented line in ' scripts/services.js '